sergiofgonzalez/js-application-design/chapter05-modularity-and-dependency-management/README.md

 ## 005-average-v2
 As the solution from [004-average-v1](## 004-average-v1) based on objects can be hacked, write a function that accepts a sequence of numbers and compute the average.

+This example is much cleaner as it uses a pure function without side effects to calculate the average.
+Besides, code was added to handle both arguments received as arrays `average([1, 2, 3])` or as a sequence of numbers `average(1, 2, 3)`.

+## 006-average-v3
+Repeat the exercise, this time using a _functional factory_, that is, a function that returns a function.